Christian

 AVOIDING

-FIRST AMENDMENT PROBLEMS:It is evident we must be careful to
+FIRST AMENDMENT PROBLEMS:It is

-avoid running afoul of the first amendment's establishment clause.
+evident we must be careful to avoid running afoul of the first amendment's

-The court in the Voswinkel case, though only a U.S. District Court,
+establishment clause.
+The court in the Voswinkel case, though only

-has given some guidance that should withstand the scrutiny of the
+a U.S. District Court, has given some guidance that should withstand

-U.S. Supreme Court: "The creation of a counseling position
+the scrutiny of the U.S. Supreme Court: "The creation of a

-the city and the church).
+(between the city and the church).

 There